 Playing career: US Cremonese, Atalanta BC, Juventus

-• Made his name as a promising coach in the prestigious youth system at Atalanta, the club where he finished his playing career in 1990 after three league titles with Juventus (1981, 1982, 1984).
+• Made his name as a promising coach in the prestigious youth system at Atalanta, the club where he finished his career as a midfielder in 1990, having earlier won three league titles with Juventus (1981, 1982, 1984).

-• His six seasons in Turin also brought the 1983 Coppa Italia, the 1984 UEFA Cup Winners' Cup and the European Champion Clubs' Cup a year later, although he struggled to win a regular role.
+• His six seasons in Turin also brought the 1983 Coppa Italia, the 1984 European Cup Winners' Cup and the European Champion Clubs' Cup a year later, though he struggled to earn a regular role.

 • Having impressed at Atalanta, Prandelli accepted the head coach position at Lecce in 1997 but resigned the following January.
-He then earned promotion to the top flight with both Verona and Venezia before further boosting his burgeoning reputation after moving to Parma in 2002.
+Then secured promotion to the top flight with both Verona and Venezia before further boosting his burgeoning reputation after moving to Parma in 2002.

-• In 2004 Prandelli took over at Roma but soon left as wife Manuele – who sadly died in November 2007 – fell seriously ill.
-He moved to Fiorentina in 2005, leading them to a fourth place in his first season although they were subsequently stripped of their achievement for their part in Italy's sporting fraud trial.
+• In 2004 Prandelli took over at Roma but soon left as wife Manuela – who sadly died in 2007 – fell seriously ill.
+Went to Fiorentina in 2005, leading them to fourth place in his first term though they were subsequently stripped of their achievement for involvement in Italy's sporting fraud trial.

-• Prandelli guided the club to the 2007/08 UEFA Cup semi-finals and was awarded the Panchina d'Oro for the best coach in Serie A, in 2008.
-Took the Viola into the UEFA Champions League group stage in 2008/09 and the round of 16 a year later before succeeding Marcello Lippi as Italy coach, signing a four-year deal and guiding the Azzurri to UEFA EURO 2012, where they lost 4-0 to Spain.
+• Prandelli guided the Viola to the 2007/08 UEFA Cup semi-finals and was awarded the 2008 Panchina d'Oro for best coach in Serie A. Steered the Florence outfit into the UEFA Champions League group stage in 2008/09 and the round of 16 a year later, before succeeding Marcello Lippi as Italy coach.
+Took the Azzurri to the final of UEFA EURO 2012, where they lost 4-0 to Spain.